ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 Learn how to create a Push Notification package binding, and send a simple push notification by using the `/whisk.system/pushnotifications` package.
 {: shortdesc}

-In the Tokyo region, use the installable [Push Notification](#pkg_push_mobile_send) package instead as the preinstalled package is not available.
+In the Tokyo and Sydney regions, use the installable [Push Notification](#pkg_push_mobile_send) package instead as the preinstalled package is not available.
 {: tip}

 The package includes the following actions and feeds: